RyanW84/Excel-Reader/README.md

 - [Stack Overflow - Import CSV or XLSX into DataTable using EPPlus](https://stackoverflow.com/questions/51633830/import-a-csv-or-xlsx-into-a-datatable-using-epplus#:~:text=For%20work%20with%20csv%2C%20you,and%20xlsm%20and%20write%20xlsx.)
 - [How to Create a Fillable PDF in LibreOffice](https://www.wps.com/blog/how-to-create-a-fillable-pdf-in-libreoffice-a-step-by-step-guide/)
 - [Stack Overflow - Is there a way to edit a PDF with C#?](https://stackoverflow.com/questions/2923546/is-there-a-way-to-edit-a-pdf-with-c)

+---

+⭐ **If this project helped you learn something new, please give it a star!** ⭐